7 UX tips for Product Managers (by Dan Healy @danrhealy)

 4. Usable doesn’t mean valuable

 As tempting as it is to allow a group of very smart people to lock themselves in a room to dream up the next new product for your organization, you need to make sure that you validate the idea with representative customers as soon as possible.
 If not, you could end up delivering something that you love but your customers just don’t get.

 I remember working on a product for a company some years ago.
 My job as UX lead was to deliver the most frictionless e-commerce journey possible.

 When it came to usability testing, the journeys tested well.
 When we asked customers whether they’d buy the product they said no. Why?
 It was because we, as a company, weren’t the sort of company that they would expect to buy the product from.
-It was a powerful lesson in learning that usable doesn’t mean valuable.
+It was a powerful lesson in learning that useable doesn’t mean valuable.

 5. Your UXer is your friend